google/ExoPlayer/extensions/vp9/README.md

 so you need to make sure you are passing an `LibvpxVideoRenderer` to the player, then implement your own logic to use the renderer for a given track.

-`LibvpxVideoRenderer` can optionally output to a `VideoDecoderSurfaceView` when not being used via `SimpleExoPlayer`, in which case color space conversion will be performed using a GL shader.
-To enable this mode, send the renderer a message of type `C.MSG_SET_OUTPUT_BUFFER_RENDERER` with the `VideoDecoderSurfaceView` as its object, instead of sending `MSG_SET_SURFACE` with a `Surface`.
+## Rendering options ##

+There are two possibilities for rendering the output `LibvpxVideoRenderer` gets from the libvpx decoder:

+* GL rendering using GL shader for color space conversion
+  * If you are using `SimpleExoPlayer` with `PlayerView`, enable this option by setting `surface_type` of `PlayerView` to be `video_decoder_surface_view`.
+  * Otherwise, enable this option by sending `LibvpxVideoRenderer` a message of type `C.MSG_SET_OUTPUT_BUFFER_RENDERER` with an instance of `VideoDecoderOutputBufferRenderer` as its object.

+* Native rendering using `ANativeWindow`
+  * If you are using `SimpleExoPlayer` with `PlayerView`, this option is enabled by default.
+  * Otherwise, enable this option by sending `LibvpxVideoRenderer` a message of type `C.MSG_SET_SURFACE` with an instance of `SurfaceView` as its object.

+Note: Although the default option uses `ANativeWindow`, based on our testing the GL rendering mode has better performance, so should be preferred.

 ## Links ##